Katikistan/Notes/OS and Data representation.md

 - Hvis invalid -> Page fault = Y
 - Hvis VPN ikke kan findes, page fault = Y

-I took the virtual address, converted it to binary. then used the following formulas to get the bits representing the parameter values: bits of the VPO = log2(pageSize) bits of index = log2(number of sets) bits of VPN = virtual adress without bits of offset bits of Tag = address without offset and index
+converted virtual address to binary. the used these formulas (taken from TA recap slides) bits of the VPO = log2(pageSize) bits of index = log2(number of sets) bits of VPN = virtual adress without bits of offset bits of Tag = address without offset and index

-I use the index to look for the tag in the TLB, if it's there and it's valid i take the PPN, conclude there was TLB hit and no page fault, otherwise there is no TLB hit.
+I use the index to look for tag in the TLB, if it's there and it's valid: take the PPN, conclude there was TLB hit and no page fault, otherwise there is no TLB hit.

-if there isn't a TLB hit, i look in the page table, if there are no entry for the VPN or it isnt valid there is a page fault, therefore there are no PPN and physical address.
-If there are no page fault i take the PPN and construct a physcial address.
+if there isn't a TLB hit: look in the page table, if there are no entry for the VPN or it isnt valid there is a page fault, therefore there are no PPN and physical address.
+If there are no page fault i take the PPN and construct a physcial address with PPN and VPO.

-the physical address: i write the bits of VPO (right to left), then PPN in the squares.
+the physical address: write bits of VPO, then PPN in the squares.

 ## Cache table
 **Cache organisation**